LAW OFFICES OF

 St. Louis County, St. Louis, Jefferson, St. Charles

 First, none of the following applies to joint accounts.
 As always, upon the death of one joint owner, the survivor becomes sole owner.

-On accounts held in one name or joint names with a “POD” designation, the first question is “survival” of the named beneficiary.
+On accounts held in one name with a “POD” designation, the first question is “Survival” of the named beneficiary.
 Except for accounts in joint names, a “P.O.D.” or “T.O.D” beneficiary must survive the owner by 120 hours.
 If a named beneficiary does not survive the account owner for 120 hours, that designation is eliminated by operation of law.
 The account is treated as though the owner died without any beneficiary designation.

 If the “POD” beneficiary does survive by 120 hours and then dies before distribution of the account, the next question is whether the deceased POD beneficiary was a “lineal descendant” (child, grandchild or great grandchild) of the account owner.

-Where the deceased “POD” beneficiary survived by more than 120 hours and was a lineal descendant of the account owner, but dies before distribution, then the share of that deceased beneficiary belongs to that beneficiary’s own lineal descendants in equal shares.
+Where the deceased “POD” beneficiary survived by more than 120 hours and was a lineal descendant of the account owner, then the share of that deceased beneficiary belongs to that beneficiary’s own lineal descendants in equal shares.
 For example, a mother creates a certificate of deposit naming her daughter “POD.”
-The mother dies and then the daughter dies more than 120 hours later but has three children of her own.
+The mother dies and then the daughter dies but has three children of her own.
 The daughter’s three children take one-third of the (deceased) daughter’s share.